As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 - If you’re making this dip for the first time, I would recommend using a nice lager-style beer.
 It will give the dip a good flavor balance without being overpowering.

-- As a rule of thumb, the darker the beer, the deeper the flavor of this dip will be.
+- As a rule of thumb, the a darker beer will yield a dip with deeper flavor.
 I recently used some Mad Elf that we had left over from the holidays and wow – that was good.

 - Feel free to experiment with how each beer changes the overall flavor and find what you like best.

-What do you eat with Beer Cheese Dip with Cream Cheese?
+What do you eat with Beer Cheese Dip?

-For a low carb option, serve this dip with raw veggies.
-My favorites are celery sticks, carrot sticks and cauliflower florets.
+This is also a good dip for low carb diets.
+Serve it with raw veggies like celery sticks, carrot sticks and cauliflower florets.

+Definitely!
 Prep this easy appetizer recipe in advance and store it in the fridge in an airtight container.
-It will last for 3-4 days.

 This beer cheese dip tastes best at room temperature, so take it out of the fridge about an hour before you plan to serve it.